 Cross Ventilation Project Description

 The problem simulates the airflow around the outer body of swamp coolers as cross ventilation.
-The function of water cooler systems is such that the warm air of the environment outside the sidewalls of their body is introduced into their building by suction techniques and meet the pumped water flows into the cooler.
+The function of water cooler systems is such that the outside warm air sucked into their building and meet the pumped water flows in the cooler.
 The water flow receives the latent heat it needs to evaporate from the perceptible heat of the incoming airflow, and as a result, it evaporates.
 In this way, the air loses its temperature as it loses its heat, and on the other hand, it gets wet by mixing with the water vapor from evaporation.

 Therefore, cool, humid air enters the room through the air conditioner vents.
 There are several ways to increase the efficiency of this type of air conditioner and reduce its consumption.
 One way to increase efficiency is to create turbulent air around the outside walls of the air conditioner, which can be made possible by creating a special air circulation space such as a windcatcher.
 Due to its structure, this windcatcher can completely circulate the air inside and around the outer body of the air conditioner, and as a result, by cooling these warm exterior walls, it strengthens and accelerates the evaporation process of the water flow and reduce air temperature.